MartinStrekelj/SSI-platform/README.md

 npx nx run-many --parallel --target=serve --projects=ssi-platform,backend
 ```

-After the backend has succesfully started, you should get a console.log in the terminal with aurhority identifiers
+After the backend has succesfully started, you should get a console.log in the terminal with authority identifiers

 ```ts
 [